 - Alternatives to Detention.
 These are community- and home-based alternatives to incarceration and institutionalization including for youth who need temporary placement such as crisis intervention, shelter and after-care and for youth who need residential placement such as a continuum of foster care or group home alternatives that provide access to a comprehensive array of services.

 - Child Abuse and Neglect Programs.
-Programs that provide treatment to juvenile offenders who are victims of child abuse or neglect and to their families to reduce the likelihood that such youth offenders will commit subsequent violations of law.
+Programs that provide treatment to justice-involved youth who are victims of child abuse or neglect and to their families to reduce the likelihood that such youth offenders will commit subsequent violations of law.

 - Community-Based Programs and Services.
 These programs and services are those that work pre- and post-confinement with:

 a.
 Parents and other family members to strengthen families to help keep youth in their homes;

 b.
 Youth during confinement and their families to ensure safe return of youth home and to strengthen the families; and